-A hearing may not be held unless all four members are present, whether in person or over Zoom.
-Ordinarily, the role of the Board Chair will be to oversee the hearing process (and be available to review process and cast tie-breaking votes if needed).
-However, in cases where a scheduling conflict would cause unacceptable delay, the Chair may substitute for one of these designated faculty Board members, or may select an appropriate proxy to substitute in their stead.
+b.
+Ordinarily, a hearing may not be held without all four members present, whether in person or over Zoom.
+The role of the Board Chair is to oversee the hearing process, being available to review process and cast tie-breaking votes if needed.
+In cases where a scheduling conflict would cause unacceptable delay, the Chair may substitute for one (1) of the designated faculty Board members or may select an appropriate proxy (e.g., a Deputy Chair or Associate Dean) to serve instead.